 Question 8: From your experience, when Lancang-Mekong countries cooperate for sustainable development of the basin, who are the most influential actors?

 At the beginning, the country leaders – they could choose what to cooperate with, and the degree to which they would cooperate.
 Now, the private sector plays a strong role.
-But we’re talking about sustainable development – so, it is hard to balance the short-term with the long.
+But we’re talking about sustainable develop”ment – so, it is hard to balance the short-term with the long term.

 Chinese investment in Cambodia has created many jobs in the construction, casino and garment sectors.
 Because of conditions imposed by their markets, the garment factories have done well to apply social standards.
 This is not really the case with the construction and casino sectors.
-Mr. Roussel worries about mass tourism – which might cause huge pressure on Cambodia’s fisheries.
+Mr. Roussel worries about mass tourism including artificial islands – which might cause huge pressure on Cambodia’s coastal fisheries.
 All of these investments are short-term and for immediate profit.
 Cambodia is close to China – and interested in being even closer; and China is keen to invest more in Cambodia.
 This might be an opportunity, but it remains to be seen how all of this investment can be regulated.

 Question 9: In your opinion, how can governments balance natural resources sustainability with economic development goals?